Mentha spicata aka Spearmint

 Spearmint, Wild Mint, Garden Mint

-How to care for Spearmint
+How difficult is it to take care of Spearmint

 If you're looking for a plant that offers a moderate level of challenge, Spearmint is a great choice to test your gardening skills.